tahoe-lafs/tahoe-lafs/docs/configuration.rst

     value is a directory name (~username is allowed, and non-absolute names are interpreted relative to the node's basedir) which can contain HTML and other files.
-This can be used to serve a javascript-based frontend to the Tahoe node, or other services.
+This can be used to serve a javascript-based frontend to the Tahoe-LAFS node, or other services.

     The default value is "public_html", which will serve $BASEDIR/public_html .
     With the default settings, http://127.0.0.1:3456/static/foo.html will